build-on-aws/bedrock-agents-streamlit/README.md

     5. "Do company research on TechNova Inc."

 - Example prompt for KB & AG
-    1. "Send an email to {ENTER EMAIL} that includes the created company portfolios and FOMC summary" `(The logic for this method is not implemented to send emails)`
+    1. "Send an email to {ENTER EMAIL} that includes the created company portfolios and FOMC summaries" `(The logic for this method is not implemented to send emails)`